communitiesuk/prototype-funding-application-system/docs/prototype-backlog.md

 - [ ] Application Assessor: I can approve an application; Applicant can see APPROVED

-- [ ] Funding Delivery Designer: I can create a Building Block myself (STRETCH GOAL)
+- [ ] Funding Delivery Designer: I can create a Criterion myself (STRETCH GOAL)